magnate3/raspberry-pi-os-qemu/docs/lesson03/rpi-os.md

 | Secure EL2 physical timer     | CNTHPS              | `EL2`       |
 | Secure EL2 virtual timer      | CNTHVS              | `EL2`       |

+(From Arm's generic timer document:)

+The CNTPCT_EL0 system register reports the current system count value.

+> CNTFRQ_EL0reports the frequency of the system count.
+However, this register is not populated by hardware.
+The register is write-able at the highest implemented Exception level and readable at all Exception levels.
+Firmware, typically running at EL3, populates this register as part of early system initialization.
+Higher-level software, like an operating system, can then use the register to get the frequency.

 #### Turn on timer interrupt at the CPU core

 We have to deal with yet another Rpi3 quirk.
 The Arm generic timer IRQs are wired to a per-core interrupt controller/register.
 For core 0, this is `TIMER_INT_CTRL_0` at 0x40000040; bit 1 is for physical timer at EL1 (CNTP).
 This register is documented in the [manual](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/QA7_rev3.4.pdf) of BCM2836 (search for "Core timers interrupts").
 Note the manual is NOT for the BCM2837 SoC used by Rpi3.
 I have no idea how community figured this out.